Ta'um

 Ta'um (طَعُوم, also spelled Tu'um or Taoum) is a village in northern Syria, administratively part of the Idlib Governorate, located northeast of Idlib.
-Nearby localities include Binnish to the southwest, al-Fu'ah to the west, Zardana to the north, Taftanaz to the northeast, Talhiyah to the east and Iffis to the southeast.
+Nearby localities include Binnish to the southwest, al-Fu'ah to the west, Zardana to the north, Taftanaz to the northeast, Talhiyeh to the east and Afes to the southeast.
 According to the Syria Central Bureau of Statistics, Ta'um had a population of 3,054 in the 2004 census.

+Syrian Civil War

+On 19 December 2014, the Syrian Army shelled the village, killing 3 people and injuring numerous others.